50 American Small Towns Known for the Weirdest Things

 Alexandria, Indiana: World’s largest paint ball

 The town of Alexandria, Indiana, has come together over a very weird community art project.
-It started off with a regular baseball coated with one layer of paint and has transformed into a giant mass made of more than 24,000 coats of paint.
+It started off with a regular baseball coated with one layer of paint and has transformed into a giant mass made of more than 24,000 coats.
 Each visitor is allowed to contribute a layer of paint to the project.

 Steve Lagreca/Shutterstock